M0hammadL/lotfollahi.com/src/pages/about.md

 - **[SANTA ANA Bio](https://www.santaanabio.com/)**
 - **[Relation Therapeutics](https://www.relationrx.com/)**

-For business inquiries, collaborations and applications, you can reach me via email or connect with me on [LinkedIn](https://www.linkedin.com/in/mlotfollahi/) or [Twitter](https://twitter.com/Mohlotf).
+For business inquiries or collaborations and applications, you can reach me via email or connect with me on [LinkedIn](https://www.linkedin.com/in/mlotfollahi/) or [Twitter](https://twitter.com/Mohlotf).
 Please also check the **[group website](https://www.sanger.ac.uk/group/lotfollahi-group/)** to know more about our research.